carloshenriquefarias/test-crud-cfp-code-igniter/README.md

-# Project CRUD Test CF Partners using CodeIgniter 4 Framework
+# Project CRUD Test CF Partners using CodeIgniter 4

 ## 💻 Overview about the project
 This project entails a CRUD (Create, Read, Update, Delete) functionality implemented using Codeigniter 4 framework.
 CRUD operations serve as the fundamental building blocks for managing data within an application, allowing users to create, retrieve, update, and delete records seamlessly.
-Leveraging the robust features of Codeigniter 4, this project aims to provide a reliable and efficient solution for handling data management tasks,
+Leveraging the robust features of Codeigniter 4, this project aims to provide a reliable and efficient solution for handling data management tasks.

 ## ⚙️ Functionalities
 - [x] Create: Register a new user inside our base data e with your personal data.